OkunaOrg/okuna-api/COMMUNITY_GUIDELINES.md

 ## Be you

 It’s okay to be yourself or an anonymous version of yourself in Openbook.
 What’s not all right is pretending to be someone you’re not.
-Much as Joel Hernandez wants to look like Christopher Hemsworth, impersonating him online isn’t going to win him friends IRL or build him the same quantity of arm muscle.
+Impersonating Christopher Hemsworth online won't get you friends IRL or build you the same quantity of arm muscle.

 ## Keep the bots out